prateek2012/data_projects/README.md

-# Data Analysis Project
+# End to End Data Engineering Project

-This project is designed to analyze user listening data and provide insights through various queries.
+This project is designed to process and analyse a real world dataset provided by the open source project Listen-Brainz .
+It analyzes user listening data and provides insights through various queries.
 It includes scripts for initial data analysis, database creation, and executing SQL queries to generate insights.

 ## Setup a Virtual Environment